nodejs/security-wg/README.md

 * Ensure the vulnerability data is updated in an efficient and timely manner.
 For example, ensuring there are well-documented processes for reporting vulnerabilities in community modules.
-* Define and maintain policies and procedures for the coordination of security concerns within the external Node.js open source ecosystem.
-* Offer help to npm package maintainers to fix high-impact security bugs.
 * Maintain and make available data on disclosed security vulnerabilities in:
   * the core Node.js project
   * other projects maintained by the Node.js Foundation technical group